mateus-f-torres/warehouse/LEARNING.md

 │       ├── useProductsList.js
 ```

 As you can see, this structure always has at least 3 files for each major domain of the application.
 Minor local state should just stay inside the relative component and be kept as simple as possible.
 You may be asking yourself: "why not use `index.js` as the name for the `useCustomHook.js` file ?".
-Because it makes it easier to know just by reading the name that the default export is a _custom hook_, also, because **I hate `index.js`**, as this name has no meaning whatsoever, at least with `handler.js` or `reducer.js` I know what to expect from that file even if I am still dependent on the directory context.
+Firstly, because it makes it easier to know just by reading the name that the default export is a _custom hook_, secondly, because **I hate naming more than one file `index.js`**, as this name has no meaning whatsoever when diluted across the codebase, at least with `handler.js` or `reducer.js` I know what to expect from that file even if I am still dependent on the directory context.
 My only `index.js` is the main entry point for `webpack.config.js`.

 ```javascript
 /* ========= handler.js ========= */